integromat/vscode-apps-sdk/README.md

 #### Waiting for the implementation

-- More user friendly names of files (keys in makecomapp.json) - MUST BE DONE BEFORE PRE-RELEASE, BECAUSE OF BREAKING CHANGE.
+- More user friendly names of files (keys in makecomapp.json)
+  - BREAKING CHANGE
+- Issue: All users have to place apikey into same filename, because it is defined in makecomapp.json.
+  - TODO: Remove it from `makecomapp.json` file and make it somehow "independent".
+  - BREAKING CHANGE
 - Finalize the short documentation (README) with externally stored screenshots
 - Create local components (webhooks, modules, RPCs, and functions).
   - Note: Create with empty files only (or single template only)
 - Validate makecomapp.json file by JSON schema on each usage
 - Using single "shared" code file for multiple components
+  - Mention it also into "Tips & Tricks"
 - Smart code highlight and JSON validation.
 - IMLJSON suggestions (e.g. `parameters`, `connection` object properties)
 - Pull all changes from Make (update existing local project by remote changes)